 Are you looking for a kid friendly luau on Kauai?
 Keep scrolling for my full Luau Kalamaku Kauai luau review and whether or not it’s a top thing to do on Kauai with kids.

 This Kauai luau review of Luau Kalamaku contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-He loved riding in that open air car.
-When he heard I was taking our family back there this July, wanted nothing more than another adventure!
+He loved riding in that open-air car.
+When he heard I was taking our family back there this July, he wanted another adventure!

 I have been a professional hula dancer for the past 20 years.
 I’ve recently taken time off to focus on my family.

 But because of this background in performing arts, it’s hard not to get excited about experiencing something new and out-of-the-typical at events like Kilohana Plantation’s Luau Kalamaku show.

 First, you get to enjoy an authentic train ride that takes you through Kauai’s sugar cane fields.
 Then, you experience dinner theater with theatrical storytelling performed by experienced actors and expert musicians.

 Plus, guests are also treated to sumptuous Hawaiian cuisine.
 All this while watching talented dancers perform live hula dances set against stunning backdrops as they tell stories from Hawaiian mythology.

 So, what did we think of the experience?
 Keep scrolling for our Kauai luau review of Luau Kalamaku and find out what to expect.